keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ### Timeout

-Optional parameter which allows you to define maximum timeout for each request.
-If not set, uses default requests value: None.
+An optional parameter which allows you to define maximum timeout for each request.
+If not set, it uses the default requests value: None.

 Possible values: (int, float)